 You are here

-Hudson Hall is home to faculty offices, laboratories and classrooms, including the James L. Vincent Lecture Hall, which has been remade into an active learning classroom with movable furniture and modern audio-visual technology.
+It is home to offices, laboratories and classrooms—including the James L. Vincent Lecture Hall, a modern active learning space.

 Specialized Research Facilities

 The Shared Materials Instrumentation Facility (SMiF) provides researchers with high-quality and cost-effective access to instruments to fabricate, characterize and image at the nano-scale.

 The facility is available to Duke researchers and to external university, government and industry users.

 - Characterization labs for electron microscopy, atomic force microscopy, optical characterization and X-ray analysis

 The collaborative workspace for Duke Robotics in the North Building gives Duke Engineering's multidisciplinary robotics faculty room to thrive.